VintanaEnf/Evil-Exyrs-Discord/README.md

 # Evil Exyrs Discord
  The source code for my Evil Exyrs Discord Bot.
 This project is mainly for fun.
-## Issues
-   * Timer doesn't automatically stop after revealing the spy.
-   * Refactoring code to have cogs instead of discord.Client().
 ## Features
 Play SpyFall with your friends; Here is how to get started:
    * ```%spy game``` - creates a new game of spyfall in your server.